Aliases for DIO2 Gene

 GeneCards Summary for DIO2 Gene

 DIO2 (Deiodinase, Iodothyronine, Type II) is a Protein Coding gene.
-Diseases associated with DIO2 include euthyroid sick syndrome and graves' disease.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with DIO2 include graves' disease and euthyroid sick syndrome.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include oxidoreductase activity and antioxidant activity.
 An important paralog of this gene is DIO3.

 UniProtKB/Swiss-Prot for DIO2 Gene